gardener/gardener/docs/proposals/31-inplace-node-update.md

 Instead of using both the `machine-controller-manager` and the `gardener-node-agent` for in-place updates, use only `gardener-node-agent`.
 However, this method has the following drawbacks:

-- `machine-controller-manager` natively provides rolling update logic through `Machine Deployment` and `Machine Set`, which helps track the progress of updated and pending nodes.
+- `machine-controller-manager` natively provides rolling update logic through `MachineDeployment` and `MachineSet`, which helps track the progress of updated and pending nodes.
 Additionally, `machine-controller-manager` includes logic to select machines based on `maxUnavailable/maxSurge`, ensuring machines are rolled in a controlled manner.
-If only `gardener-node-agent` is used, new logic would need to be implemented to track node update progress and to manage the number of nodes updated at a time before proceeding to the next set.
+If only `gardener-node-agent` was used, we would need to implement new logic to track node update progress and to manage the number of nodes updated at a time before proceeding to the next set.
 - `machine-controller-manager`'s drain logic, which offers special handling, cannot be utilized.

-### Using the same name for Machine Class
+### Using the same name for `MachineClass`

 As mentioned in the selected approach, the same machine object is transferred from one machine set to another, which would create a naming drift, leading to machine names not having the machine set name as a prefix.
-To prevent this, an alternative approach was evaluated, where the Machine Class name would not change when the machine image or Kubernetes minor version is updated.
+To prevent this, an alternative approach was evaluated, where the `MachineClass` name would not change when the machine image or Kubernetes minor version is updated.
 This way, no new machine set would be created, and the machine transfer between sets would be avoided, preserving naming consistency.
 However, this approach has the same disadvantage as the previous one: a new logic would need to be written to track the progress of the rolling update.